 Enjoy the support of the sturdy tree behind you.
-As we move our awareness into the back body, we connect to a more universal part of ourselves, our deep authentic Self.
+As we move our awareness into the back of our body, we connect to a more universal part of ourselves, our deep authentic Self.
 We recognize that we are part of something bigger – that your desire for something more – to step into your power, wisdom, and nurturing energy – that this is an awareness within us that just wants to expand.

 Let the imagery fade away and just sit, allowing thoughts, feelings, sensations to flow by.
 You’re meditating!

 Now do it mama!
 Close your eyes and do it.
 2 minutes if a great start!
 10 minutes!
 1 minute or whatever you have will make a difference.

 1.)
 Sit tall

 2.)
 Close your eyes and imagine you’re in a river.
 Now picture yourself stepping out.

 3.)
 Sit down on the cool earth and lean back against a tree.
 Enjoy the warmth of the sun coming down through the top of your head, and let the breeze of your emotions blow as it will.